jarrod-dalton/fluxCore/docs/guide_for_clinicians.md

 Clinicians play a central role in determining which aspects of patient state are represented.
 This involves decisions about clinical relevance, level of abstraction, and how much detail is necessary for the research question at hand.

----

 ## Events as the drivers of change

 ### Definition of an event

-An *event* is a discrete occurrence at a specific time.
+An event is a discrete occurrence at a specific time.
 Events represent the moments when something happens to or for the patient.

 Examples include outpatient visits, hospital admissions, medication changes, adverse events, diagnostic tests, or death.